Rokiis1/roadmap/data_types/2_level/2_level_data_types.md

 A **list** is an **ordered** and **mutable** collection that can store various data types.

+Lists are commonly used when working with **collections of items that may change over time**, such as product lists, or records fetched from a database.

 Here's how you can create a list.

 ```py